Tweaking SCRUM Project Management Methodology for Personal Projects

 2. The research data gathering could have been gathered is the correct format right from the start so that I need not spend additional time to put the date together.

 3. I had to make an unplanned meeting with my student advisor to understand a basic expectation of the university.

 1. For all future seminar papers, data gathering should be done in a correct format.

 2. Use an analysis tool to gather the data so that I don’t have to spend time to deduce understandable interpretations from the data, rather than the tool doing it itself.

 I start with Sprint Planning again and now I consider the next priority task from my backlog and follow the same procedure as that of Sprint 1.

-Prepare a scrum board to document progress of every sprint.
+Prepare a scrum board to document the progress of every sprint.
 Although it may sound unnecessary however even on your personal projects this board will help you track your progress and measure your success.
-Below is a picture of how a personal scrum board may look like.
-You need not make use of a tool like Jira, Azure DevOps and may use the back of a door or simply and empty wall in your dining room to build a Scrum board.
+Below is a picture of what a personal scrum board may look like.
+You need not make use of a tool like Jira, Azure DevOps and may use the back of a door or simply an empty wall in your dining room to build a Scrum board.